記事内にプロモーションを含むことがあります

 To this end, it is ideal for you to have a clear understanding of what kind of position you want to take in 3DCG production.

-The title of this article is "Do it for work?
-Do it as a hobby?" is one of those positions.
+The title of this article “Do it for work?
+Do it as a hobby?” is one of those positions.

 Nowadays, 3DCG has become something that individuals can easily get their hands on as a hobby.
 But being able to enjoy making something as a hobby is not necessarily the same as being able to continue to enjoy making it as a job.